sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 ### What You’ll Learn

-How to leverage required and optional parameters and user attributes, when embedding Sigma into their applications.
+Developers can learn how to utilize required and optional parameters, as well as user attributes, when embedding Sigma into their applications.

 ![Footer](assets/sigma_footer.png)
 <!-- NOTE: SIGMA LOGO REQUIRED AT END OF EACH ## SECTION -->